TonyRem/yatube_project/README.md

 To run the project locally, follow these steps:

 - Clone the repository using

 ```
 git clone https://github.com/TonyRem/yatube_project.git
 ```

 - Create and activate venv
 - Install the required packages by running

 ```
-pip install -r requirements.txt.
+pip install -r requirements.txt
 ```

 - Run the development server using

 ```
-python manage.py runserver.
+python manage.py runserver
 ```

 ### Technologies Used

 Yatube is built using the following technologies: